msteckyefantis/subzero/README.md

 ##About:

-Freeze a class and its prototype, or freeze an object.
+Freeze a class, freeze a function, or freeze an object.

 ##install: